 Trade secrets start immediately upon the completion of the three bullets from above.
 Making sure you have contracts in place that deal with these trade secrets automatically as they are created is a great thing.
 How do you do this?

 Work on your employment agreements and independent contractor agreements to make sure you’re maintaining confidential information and assuring that any IP rights created by the employee/contractor belong to you and your business.

-Remember, employment law and contracts law is state specific, so you’ll want to work with local business/general counsel in your local jurisdiction.
+Remember, employment law and contract law is state-specific, so you’ll want to work with local business/general counsel in your local jurisdiction.

 Now, I’m assuming that when you hire someone, you’re going to be training them (at least to some degree) and surely you’ll be disclosing to them how you do business…

-… don’t forget how you do business (even if it seems boring/mundate to you) is likely trade secret information.
+… don’t forget how you do business (even if it seems boring/mundane to you) is likely trade secret information.

 If you’re “in business”, that likely means you’re making money and people are trusting you to deliver goods/services over your competition, meaning you’ve got secret sauce that helps you deliver or market your products better than your competition.

 Ok, so – you’ve got all the right employment agreements in place, now what?

 You’ve got to properly mark your documents, including electronic marking.
 There are a lot of ways to mark your documents, but you must do so by the commonly known terms that put people on notice that the information is confidential.